 One organization, United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP), assists governments and self-help organizations to create inclusive, barrier-free and rights-based society for persons with different disabilities.

-Also the Asia and Pacific Disability Forum (APDF), was formally established as a new NGO network on disability in the Asia and Pacific region at the Inaugural Meeting in Singapore on November 26, 2003.
+Another organization, The Asia and Pacific Disability Forum (APDF), was formally established as a new NGO network on disability in the Asia and Pacific region at the Inaugural Meeting in Singapore on November 26, 2003.

 Many Asian cultures have a history of Ayurvedic and Unani spanning thousands of years including widespread therapies such as massage and herbal treatment.
 Some of these interventions have recently been validated by modern research.
 The average age in Japan is nearly 86 years for females and 79 years for males.
 Long life in japan is often attributed to the country's healthy diet that of fish and rice.

-Full List of Asian News Documents (29 Items)
+Click Here for Full List (29 Items)